mjocean/PyProcGameHD-SkeletonGame/README.markdown

 - be able to leverage fairly standard modes that have been written before.
 - use helpers to create DMD content (in code) much easier.
 - get started quickly.

+A Sample game that has been provided, [here](https://github.com/mjocean/PyProcGameHD-SkeletonGame/tree/master/SampleGame)

 ## pyprocgame